About ectopic pregnancy

 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.

 Your GP will ask you to have a pregnancy test.
-This will involve testing a sample of your urine for a hormone called human chorionic gonadotrophin (hCG).
-This hormone is made by the cells that form the placenta.
+You have a urine sample tested for a hormone called human chorionic gonadotrophin (hCG).
+This hormone is produced throughout pregnancy.
 If you have the symptoms of an ectopic pregnancy, a negative pregnancy test doesn’t rule out the possibility but does make it highly unlikely.

-If your pregnancy test is positive, or your symptoms strongly suggest you have an ectopic pregnancy, your GP will refer you to a specialist.
-The specialist will be in a hospital and will give you some further tests.
-If you have severe symptoms of an ectopic pregnancy, your GP may refer you straight to hospital as an emergency.
+If your pregnancy test is positive, or your symptoms strongly suggest you have an ectopic pregnancy, your GP will refer you to a hospital specialist.
+This may be at a clinic called an early pregnancy assessment unit.
+If you have severe symptoms of an ectopic pregnancy, your GP will call an ambulance to get you straight to hospital as an emergency.

 If your doctor is still unsure, you may need to have a procedure called a laparoscopy.
-Your surgeon will use a narrow, tube-like, telescopic camera (called a laparoscope) to look inside your fallopian tubes.
-He or she will insert the laparoscope into your abdomen through a small cut.
-You’ll usually have a general anaesthetic so you’ll be asleep during the procedure.
+Your surgeon will use a narrow, tube-like, telescopic camera (called a laparoscope) to look at your fallopian tubes, ovaries and abdomen.
+They put the laparoscope into your abdomen through a small cut.
+You usually have a general anaesthetic for a laparoscopy, so you’ll be asleep during the procedure.

 An ectopic pregnancy may either get smaller and end by itself, or get bigger and eventually split (rupture) your fallopian tube.
 This is a medical emergency.
 Your treatment will depend on how severe your symptoms are, how advanced your pregnancy is and whether or not your fallopian tube has ruptured.

 It’s important not to get pregnant again within three months of having a methotrexate injection or within six months if you need two injections.
-This is because methotrexate is harmful to a developing baby so you will need to wait for its effects to wear off.
+If you become pregnant, methotrexate may harm your developing baby, so you’ll need to wait for its effects to wear off.

 - medicines haven’t worked